kubermatic/docs/content/kubermatic/v2.15/concepts/architecture/_index.en.md

 ### Master Cluster

-The **Master Cluster** a Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
+The **Master Cluster** is a Kubernetes cluster which is responsible for storing the information about users, projects and SSH keys.
 It hosts the KKP components and might also act as a seed cluster.

 The KKP components are the